Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Separate service instances ensure no interference between charts

 **Drawing Tools in Split Mode:**
-- Drawing tools (trend lines, position markers, etc.) work independently on both charts
+- Drawing tools work independently on both charts
+- Each chart maintains its own separate chart reference
-- When a drawing tool is activated from the sidebar, both charts receive the tool activation
+- When a drawing tool is selected from the sidebar, it activates on BOTH charts simultaneously
-- Each chart maintains its own cursor state and drawing overlays
-- Cursor changes to indicate active tool state in both charts simultaneously
+- This ensures the cursor changes to the drawing tool cursor on both charts
-- Clearing all drawings, hiding/unhiding overlays affects both charts consistently
+- Click or drag on either chart to create the drawing on that specific chart
+- Active chart tracking ensures drawings are created on the correct chart instance
+- All drawing tools (trend lines, fibonacci, rectangles, positions, etc.) fully functional on both charts
+- Each chart maintains its own independent set of drawings

 ### Seamless Loading on Pair/Timeframe Change